yiliu-li/Optimized-CUDA-SDOT-Kernel/README.md

 # Logic
 ### Kernel 0
-The `kernel 0` is the CuBLAS example kernel for the SDOT calculation.
+The `kernel 0` is the cuBLAS example kernel for the SDOT calculation.

 ### Kernel 1
 The `kernel 1` uses the traditional sequential reduction.
 Specifically, after multiplying numbers on each position, this kernel adds up two products at a thread in a time, with each stride `Size of Vector / 2`.